Iron Duke engine: Development

 The development team's design goals were to minimize noise and vibration while maximizing durability, drivability, fuel economy, and "usable" power at lower engine speeds.
-They began by analyzing other four-cylinder engines in production at General Motors at the time, and they found that GM do Brasil's 151 cuin version of the Chevrolet 153 cu in four-cylinder—with a shorter 3 in stroke and longer 6 in connecting rods—had significantly reduced secondary vibration as compared to the original Chevrolet design and the newer 2.3 L four-cylinder from the Chevrolet Vega.
+They began by analyzing other four-cylinder engines in production at General Motors at the time, and they found that GM do Brasil's 151 cuin version of the Chevrolet 153 cu in four-cylinder—with a shorter 3 in stroke and longer 6 in connecting rods—had significantly reduced secondary vibration as compared to the original Chevrolet design and the newer 2.3-liter four-cylinder from the Chevrolet Vega.
 This obviated the need for counter-rotating balance shafts, which would have increased the weight, complexity, and cost of the engine.
 Despite sharing the same bore, stroke, and cylinder spacing as the Brazilian engine, the majority of parts are not interchangeable.

 Focusing on making power at lower engine speeds was a deliberate consideration in order to meet the rest of the design goals.
 Careful consideration was made to the design of the intake manifold and exhaust gas recirculation system to ensure power output from each cylinder was equalized.
 Power consumption of the water and oil pumps were reduced, and the piston rings, cylinder bores, and crankshaft journals were designed to minimize friction.

-To maximize durability the engine block was made of cast iron with five main bearings, rather than the relatively fragile cast aluminum block used by the 2.3 L Vega engine.
+To maximize durability the engine block was made of cast iron with five main bearings, rather than the relatively fragile cast aluminum block used by the 2.3-liter Vega engine.
 (Even with the cast iron block the Iron Duke only weighed about 20 pounds more.)
-The 2.3 L engine's belt-driven overhead camshaft was eschewed in favor of an overhead valve design with timing gears.
+The 2.3-liter engine's belt-driven overhead camshaft was eschewed in favor of an overhead valve design with timing gears.
 Specially-designed bolts that stretch slightly farther than a conventional bolt were used to secure the intake and exhaust manifolds to the cylinder head, to allow slight movement while maintaining the seal of the gaskets in order to prevent cracking the manifolds as they expand with heat.

 A two-stage, two-barrel carburetor with electric choke was used to improve performance in cold starts, while heat shields incorporated underneath the carburetor and between the intake and exhaust manifolds were used to prevent heat soaking the gasoline in the carburetor thereby improving performance in hot weather.
-Recognizing that cars with four-cylinder engines equipped with air conditioning tended to experience drivability issues in hot weather, other improvements were made including a cut-off switch that shut the compressor off at wide open throttle and a delay incorporated into the air conditioning's circuitry to prevent the compressor from engaging on until twelve seconds after the engine was started.
+Recognizing that cars with four-cylinder engines equipped with air conditioning tended to experience drivability issues in hot weather, other improvements were made including a cut-off switch that shut the compressor off at wide open throttle and a delay incorporated into the air conditioning's circuitry to prevent the compressor from engaging until twelve seconds after the engine was started.